Mariah Carey's Christmas Time: Background

 In August 2024, Mariah Carey announced Mariah Carey's Christmas Time, deemed as her largest holiday tour to date, via her social media channels.
-The tour coincided with the 30-year anniversary of her first Christmas album and 4th studio album Merry Christmas (1994) and her song "All I Want for Christmas Is You", one of the best-selling digital singles of all time.
+The tour coincided with the 30-year anniversary of her first Christmas album and fourth studio album Merry Christmas (1994) and her song "All I Want for Christmas Is You", one of the best-selling digital singles of all time.

 On September 15, 2025, Carey announced that her holiday show would return as a concert residency at Dolby Live in Paradise, Nevada.
-The residency is scheduled for ten performances from November 28 through December 13, 2025.
+The residency lasted for ten performances from November 28 through December 13, 2025.

+On May 26, 2026, Carey announced the first international shows of Mariah Carey's Christmas Time, playing two dates in Brazil in November.
+This marks the third year in a row Carey is set to perform in the country, as well the first time Carey is going to perform a holiday show outside North America since the European leg of All I Want for Christmas Is You: A Night of Joy and Festivity in 2018.